Nytra/MaximizedTerminal/README.md

 ## Notes

-The extension now overrides the default keybinding for opening the terminal (ctrl+')

-Thanks to `Pablo-MC` on GitHub for this contribution!
+If this extension breaks in the future, please submit a new issue at the GitHub repository.